American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 ## 7 Users Students Active

-This query includes all active students with Parent and Auditor relationships.
+This query includes all active students with Auditor relationships.
+Teacher _Auditors_ are added to all students that participate in Learner Support classes such as English as an Additional Language, Learning Support, Special Education.

+Teacher _Auditors_ can track learner usage as well as impersonate students to view courses in a _learner_ view.

+Auditor relationships are based on student enrolments in the following courses:

+* EAL Support Classes in HS
+  * `courses.course_name like '%english essentials%'`
+  * `courses.course_name like 'eng%foundations%'`
+* EAL, Learning Suport, Special Education
+  * `cc.course_number like '%olea%'`
+  * `courses.sched_department in('mseal', 'mslsc', 'hsse', 'msse', 'hslsc')`

 ### Fields Provided & Used